 All God requires is a willing heart and improbable things begin taking place.
 Just a few months after the Lord captured Stu Fabricant's heart in 1983, he entered the Lord's Boot Camp.
 In 1991 Stu and his wife.
 Dee, moved to Tampa to fulfill their mission.

-Stu and Dee joined Calvary Chapel, and with the pastor's permission founded the Hebrew-Christian Fellowship.
-Just two couples gathered around the dining room table to examine the Word of God.
-That's how it began.
+They joined Calvary Chapel, and with the pastor's permission, founded the "Hebrew-Christian Fellowship".
+It was just two couples gathered around the dining room table to examine the Word of God.
+That's how it all began.
 But from such humble beginnings God had a much greater plan.

 - - -

 This story is not over.
-Shoresh David Messianic Synagogue of Tampa soon outgrew the Sanctuary at the House of Hope.
+Shoresh David Messianic Synagogue of Tampa soon outgrew the Sanctuary.
 The walls were bulging every Friday night, often with standing room only, as people came from distant towns and cities.
-Rather than relocating to a larger facility, it was decided that a sister congregation be opened.
+Rather than relocate to a larger facility, it was decided that a sister congregation be opened.